Colloquium: Spin-orbit effects in superconducting hybrid structures

-These predictions were recently realised in magnetic tunnel junctions containing epitaxial V(40)/MgO(2)/Fe(10)/MgO(2)/Fe(10)/Co(20)~\cite{Gonzalez:2021} grown using molecular beam epitaxy.
-The number in parentheses denotes the thicknesses of individual layers in nanometres.
-The Rashba SOC arises from the MgO/Fe interface which is also responsible for a well-defined perpendicular magnetic anisotropy (PMA) in addition to the required cubic symmetry of Fe(001).
-The top Fe/Co bilayer acted as an analyser to detect superconductivity-driven orientational changes of the Fe(001) layer through tunnel magnetoresistance.
-Below the transition temperature of the V layer, the Fe layer showed a pronounced reduction in the field required to orient the OOP {\bf M} or for larger junctions a spontaneous reorientation in the OOP direction at zero field.
-Interestingly, an electric field effect was also reported in the superconducting state where the OOP switching fields dependent on the strength and direction of the applied field.
+These predictions were recently demonstrated in magnetic tunnel junctions containing epitaxial V/MgO/Fe/MgO/Fe/Co~\cite{Gonzalez:2021} grown using molecular beam epitaxy.
+The Rashba SOC arises from the MgO/Fe interface which is also responsible for a well-defined perpendicular magnetic anisotropy in addition to the required cubic symmetry of Fe(001).
+The top Fe/Co bilayer detects superconductivity-driven orientational changes of the Fe(001) layer through the tunneling magnetoresistance (TMR) effect.
+Below $T_c$ of the V layer, the Fe layer showed a pronounced reduction in the field required to orient the OOP {\bf M} or for larger junctions a spontaneous reorientation in the OOP direction at zero field.
+Interestingly, an electric field effect was also reported in the superconducting state where the OOP switching fields depends on the strength and direction of the applied field~\cite{Gonzalez:2021}.
 This field-dependent behaviour arises from an electric field-induced modification of the Rashba SOC.
 A similar effect, albeit IP rotation of the Fe(001) layer magnetic moment, was also observed in this system~\cite{Gonzalez:2020} as predicted by the theoretical model described above.
-We note here that although the free energy considerations are somewhat similar, this is fundamentally different from the superconducting exchange coupling observed in GdN/Nb/GdN trilayers~\cite{Zhu:2017} and originally predicted by de Gennes~\cite{deGennes:1966}.
-This SOC-induced modification of magnetic anisotropy establish superconductors as active and tunable components in the design of cryogenic magnetic memories.
+While the free energy considerations are somewhat similar, this is fundamentally different from the superconducting exchange coupling observed in GdN/Nb/GdN trilayers~\cite{Zhu:2017} and originally predicted by \onlinecite{deGennes:1966}.